-Urinary and Bowel Urgency, Frequency and Leakage (incontinence) Continence Care for Men: Urgency or Urgent urination is a sudden, strong urge to urinate or defecate, it is accompanied by discomfort in your bladder or abdomen.
+Urgency or Urgent urination is a sudden, strong urge to urinate or defecate, it is accompanied by discomfort in your bladder or abdomen.
 Frequency is urinating more often than every 3-4 hours or defecating more than 3 times per day.

 Incontinence can happen to athletes, seniors, middle age, children, after surgery or trauma.
 Incontinence is the loss of bladder or bowel control resulting in involuntary leakage of urine or stool.
 Pelvic floor weakness resulting in a reduction of muscular support for the bladder, uterus or rectum may be the cause.
 The muscles through disuse are unable to tighten and keep the openings closed.
 Incontinence of urine may be termed stress (leakage with physical activity, coughing, sneezing or laughing), urgency (involuntary bladder emptying whenever the sensation of urge is felt) or frequency.
 Involuntary leakage of feces and gas can be the result of chronic constipation or trauma.
 Behavioral assessment of foods, beverage, medications and toilet habits can identify contributing factors.
 Treatment includes retraining bowel and bladder habits, abdominal and pelvic floor muscle rehabilitation with or without electrical stimulation or biofeedback.

 Constipation refers to bowel movements that are infrequent (less than daily) or hard to pass.]
-Constipation is a common cause of painful defecation / bowel movements.
+Constipation is a common cause of painful defecation/bowel movements.
 Severe constipation includes obstipation (failure to pass stools or gas) and fecal impaction, which can progress to bowel obstruction and become life-threatening.
-Physical therapy treatment includes pelvic floor muscle relaxation and breathing techniques to calm the nervous system, manual therapies to promote soft tissue relaxation and symmetryand instruction in behavioral and lifestyle modifications.
+Physical therapy treatment includes pelvic floor muscle relaxation and breathing techniques to calm the nervous system, manual therapies to promote soft tissue relaxation and symmetry and instruction in behavioral and lifestyle modifications.

-Treatment is focused on the use of ultrasound and electrical stimulation to reduce anal spasms, pain and inflammation.
+Treatment is focused on the use of ultrasound and electrical stimulation to reduce anal spasms, pain, and inflammation.
 Treatment also includes pelvic floor muscle relaxation and breathing techniques to calm the nervous system, manual therapies to promote soft tissue relaxation and symmetry and instruction in behavioral and lifestyle modifications.

-Pelvic floor tension or pain in the sling of muscles which support the bladder and rectum can be caused by muscle, nerve, joint problems, scar tissue from surgery or after radiation.
+Pelvic floor tension or pain in the sling of muscles that support the bladder and rectum can be caused by muscle, nerve, joint problems, scar tissue from surgery or after radiation.
 Pelvic pain can also be caused by hemorrhoids, anal fissures, organ prolapse or constipation.
 The individual may have painful intercourse, difficulty sitting, and pain in the buttocks, hips, lower abdomen or low back.
 Imbalances in the muscles surrounding the pelvis can cause or contribute to symptoms.
 Rehabilitation includes pelvic floor relaxation training, manual therapies, postural and therapeutic exercise, electrical stimulation and biofeedback.

 Prostatitis, infection, foreskin problems, deformities of the penis, allergic reactions and hypersensitivity may be the cause of painful intercourse.
 It is important to see your physician for these concerns.

-Surgical procedures, radiation and chemotherapy all cause significant fatigue.
+Surgical procedures, radiation, and chemotherapy all cause significant fatigue.
 Physical therapists are educated on proper progression to resume physical activity.
 They also provide instructions on energy management.

 Osteopenia is the precursor to osteoporosis.
 Osteoporosis is a condition in which bones become thin and brittle, and break more easily.
 Screening is available to identify peak bone mass.
 Prevention education and treatment programs include fall prevention, balance activity, instruction in proper body mechanics and exercise, fitting of braces or orthotics and pain management.